Quitch/Queller-AI/README.md

 Please ensure that if you use this work you credit Quitch's Queller AI.

+Want to make your own AI?
+I've written [a guide to get you started](http://exodusesports.com/guides/building-your-own-planetary-annihilation-ai/).

 # INSTALLATION

 You should download and install this mod via the Planetary Annihilation TITANS in-game Community Mod Manager.